Submission

 Hang In There... you can't say the park didn't warn you if you embarked on X Sector's signature flat ride and chose to have your world turned upside down aboard this secretive military experiment.

-As guests entered X-Sector, the dramatic motion of Submission alongside its star-like framework drew attention to the bottom of the area, where the ride certainly looked the part for the experimental theme whilst also giving the impression of being an unashamed thrill ride.
+As guests entered X-Sector, the dramatic motion of Submission alongside its star-like framework drew attention to the bottom of the area, where the ride certainly looked the part for the experimental theme.

-When it first opened, Submission offered guests a dual ride experience, where they would have a similar but ultimately different ride depending on whether they chose to ride the front arm or the back.
+When it first opened, Submission offered guests a dual ride experience, where they had the choice of riding the front arm or the back.
 Once you had chosen your seat (three rows of four people face one direction, three rows the opposite), the over the shoulder restraints and T-bar lap-bars closed tightly as a lip around the edge of the car lifts up to close off the row ends.

-The arm then began to rock from side to side, gaining height with every swing, and at the same time the car itself also began to rock back and forth.
+The arm then began to rock from side to side, gaining height with every swing, as the car itself also began to rock back and forth.
 After a few swings, the arm reached the top of the ride where the gondolas were held upside down for a moment, the arm teetering on the balance point.
 Once the arms released again, guests would experience the rush of flying back to the ground, and swooping back up into the air.

 The Life and Times